oracle-samples/oaim-sandbox/spring_ai/README.md

   bind --app-name rag --service-name myspringai --username vector
   ```

-* with user ADMIN on ADB:
+* the `bind` will create the new user, if not exists, but to have the `SPRING_AI_VECTORS` table compatible with SpringAI Oracle vector store adapter, the microservices need to access to the vector store table created by the OAIM-sandbox with user ADMIN on ADB:
 ```
 GRANT SELECT ON ADMIN.MXBAI_EMBED_LARGE_512_103_COSINE TO vector;
 ```
-then deploy:
+* then deploy:
 ```
 deploy --app-name rag --service-name myspringai --artifact-path <ProjectDir>/target/myspringai-0.0.1-SNAPSHOT.jar --image-version 0.0.1 --java-version ghcr.io/oracle/graalvm-native-image-obaas:21 --service-profile obaas
 ```
-test:
+* test:
 ```
 kubectl -n rag port-forward svc/myspringai 9090:8080
 ```
-from shell:
+* from shell:
 ```
 curl -X POST "http://localhost:9090/v1/chat/completions" \
      -H "Content-Type: application/json" \